 Manager of IUCN Red List Assessments

 Jennifer Luedtke’s current focus is on amphibian conservation.
 Working closely with the IUCN SSC Amphibian Specialist Group, she also holds the position of Global Coordinator of the IUCN SSC Amphibian Red List Authority (ARLA).
-Along with Kelsey Neam (GWC’s Amphibians Red List Officer) and 22 ARLA Regional Coordinators, she leads the Global Amphibian Assessment—an initiative that seeks to assess the extinction risk of all known species of frog, toad, salamander and caecilian.
+Along with Kelsey Neam (GWC’s Program Officer of IUCN Red List Assessments) and 22 ARLA Regional Coordinators, she leads the Global Amphibian Assessment—an initiative that seeks to assess the extinction risk of all known species of frog, toad, salamander and caecilian.
 Jennifer is also the facilitator of the IUCN Red List Working Group of the Amphibian Specialist Group.

 Jennifer has a diverse background that includes work with Ramsar, the US Forest Service, A Rocha, and, most recently, the IUCN Species Survival Commission.
 Originally from Switzerland, she has field experience in Senegal, Kenya, Canada, Great Britain, and the Pacific Northwest and Midwest regions of the United States.
 An ongoing area of interest for her is the role of religion and faith in conservation, and she is a member of the SCB Religion and Conservation Biology Working Group (RCBWG).

 - B.S. in Environmental Studies, Wheaton College, Illinois.

 - M.A. in Historical and Systematic Theology from Wheaton College, Illinois.